 - Delivery: Information varies per composer and delivery specification.

-- Message Details: A summary of metrics and other data shown in the expanded view.
+- Message Details: A summary of data shown in the expanded view.

 Most drafts are not fully populated.
 Data that is not yet specified is indicated with

 At the end of each message row are icons for various actions: